easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

 Lmod works by executing the module file.
 However, the actions of all Lmod-defined functions will depend upon the mode in which Lmod is executing the module function, and the module file can also detect in which mode it is executing.
-Modes include "load", "unload"but also "spider".
-E.g., when te mode is "load", the ``setenv`` function will set an environment variable to the indicated value while in "unload" mode that environment variable will be unset, and in "spider" mode the environment variable is left untouched.
+Modes include "load", "unload" but also "spider".
+E.g., when the mode is "load", the ``setenv`` function will set an environment variable to the indicated value while in "unload" mode that environment variable will be unset, and in "spider" mode the environment variable is left untouched.
 The working of ``prepend_path``, a function